gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 * Supporting technical direction and incorporation of acquisition strategies
 * Supporting funding, and obligation actions and strategies

-To finish, let’s more formally define Software Acquisition Professionals and Software Practitioners:
+Let’s define Software Acquisition Professionals and Software Practitioners:
 * **Software Acquisition Professionals**: A Software Acquisition Professional is a member of the DoD acquisition workforce who provides expertise in the procurement, management and/or development of software intensive processes and systems such as business systems, weapons systems, supplies, or services to satisfy DoD needs and support military operations.
   * Example software acquisition roles are: Program Managers, Financial Managers, Contracting Officers, Cost Estimators, Lifecycle Logisticians, etc.
   * The roles above represent team members who are **not** directly supporting product delivery, and instead support valuable capability delivery through navigation and leveraging of the DoD 5000.02 Adaptive Acquisition Framework (AAF), Federal Acquisition Regulation (FAR), DoD 5000.74, Financial Management Regulation (FMR) and other policies and regulations DoD- and service-specific that guide the acquisitions workforce.